 Proximity to friends and family

 For some people, the most important thing is to be close to friends and family.
-This can be really handy if you have a young family as they can help out with child care and be there for emergency situations.
+This can be really handy if you have a young family, as they can help out with child care and be there for emergency situations.

-Work opportunities and commute
+Work opportunities and commuting

 Where can you afford?

 The cost of living differs from one region to another.
-Therefore, depending on the area you’re looking to move to, you can get more or less for your money.
+Therefore, depending on the area you’re looking to move to, you could get more or less for your money.
 For instance, what might buy you a four-bedroom detached house in the north may only get you a one-bed flat in the south of England.